Nadler says Mueller report could still reveal impeachable obstruction of justice

 Among those efforts were attempts to fire the special counsel and the firing of FBI Director James Comey.

 In one instance, Mueller’s report says that White House counsel Don McGahn refused to fire Mueller despite an order from Trump.
-And when that encounter was eventually reported on in the media, McGahn refused Trump’s request to deny the story.
+And when that encounter was eventually reported publicly, McGahn refused Trump’s request to deny the story.

 Nadler on Sunday added that on top of hearing from Mueller and Barr, Congress will call McGahn to testify.

+In a statement released Thursday, Donald Trump Jr.'s attorney, Alan Futerfas, argued that the report exonerated his client.

+"The Report confirms that the June 9, 2016 meeting was just what Don said it was, and nothing more, and that there was nothing improper about potentially listening to information," he said.

-While Mueller declined to file a charge on obstruction, he wrote that “while this report does not conclude that the President committed a crime, it also does not exonerate him.”
+While Mueller declined to file a charge on obstruction against President Trump, he wrote that “while this report does not conclude that the President committed a crime, it also does not exonerate him.”

 The report also notes that a “criminal accusation against a sitting President would place burdens on the President’s capacity to govern and potentially preempt constitutional processes for addressing presidential misconduct.”

-Note: CORRECTION (April 21, 2019, 2:40 p.m.
-ET): A previous version of this article misstated the day the Mueller report was released.
-It was released Thursday, not Friday.